Because I am a Girl – I’ll take it from here

 13, and a bride

 In Dosso, Niger, 13-year-old Mariama discovered that she was to be married in a few days’ time.
-In one of Plan International’s most watched YouTube films, see how cultural and financial factors played a role in her mother’s decision to accept a dowry for her marriage and how Plan International works at multiple levels to educate communities about the consequences of child marriage.
+In one of Plan International’s most watched child marriage stories, see how cultural and financial factors played a role in her mother’s decision to accept a dowry for her marriage and how Plan International works at multiple levels to educate communities about the consequences of child marriage.

 Child marriage exposes girls to abuse, exploitation and early pregnancy.
 When Lamana was 15, this became her reality.
 See how Plan International worked alongside a local partner organisation to help her regain confidence, return to education and change her life.